-Software Development Principles — it is a number of specific rules and recommendations, which engineers need to be followed during program implementation if they want to write beautiful, understandable and maintainable code.
-There is no magic wand, by which you can transform a mix of variables, classes, and functions into the ideal code, but there are some tips and hints, which can help the engineer to determine if he doing things right.
+Software development principles are a set of specific rules and recommendations that engineers should follow during program implementation if they want to write beautiful, clear and maintainable code.
+There is no magic wand that can turn a mishmash of variables, classes, and functions into perfect code, but there are a few tips and hints that can help an engineer determine if he is doing the right thing.

 Measure twice and cut once

-I think this is the most important principle of all.
-If you learn just one principle from this post - it should be this.
+I think that's the most important principle of all.
+If you learn only one principle from this post, it should be this one.
 We,

 Don’t Repeat Yourself (DRY)

-It's a pretty simple, but very useful principle, which says that repeating the same code in different places is a bad idea.
-This is primarily due to the need to further maintain and modify the code.
-If some code snippet duplicates in several places within the program then there is a high probability of two disastrous situations:
+It's a rather simple but very useful principle which says that repeating the same thing in different places is a bad idea.
+First of all, it is related to the necessity of further support and modification of the code.
+If some code fragment is duplicated in several places inside a program, there is a high probability of two catastrophic situations:

-- Making even small corrections into source code, you need to change the same code in several places.
-It will require additional time, effort and attention(sometimes that is not easy)
+- When making even small changes to the source code, you need to change the same code in several places.
+It will require additional time, effort and attention(often it is not easy).

-- The first item follows the second.
+- The first item follows the second one.
 You or another developer from your team may accidentally miss one of the changes(it can happen simply by merging branches in vcs) and face the subsequent bugs in the application.
-That errors may be frustrating because you heard that such a bug was already been fixed.
+These bugs can be frustrating to you because you have heard that such a bug has already been fixed.

-In this regard, there is a recommendation - if any code is found in the listing more than two times, then it should be placed in a separate method.
-This is a general recommendation, in fact, you need to think about creating a separate method, even if you meet the repetition a second time.
+In this regard, there is a recommendation — if any code is found in the listing more than twice, it should be placed in a separate way.
+This is a general recommendation.
+In fact, you should think about creating a separate method even if you encounter a repetition a second time.